What Personal Information Is Collected Through This Website and How Is It Used?

 - certain searches/queries that you conducted via our website.

 Most browsers are initially set up to accept cookies.
 However, if you prefer, you can set your browser to either notify you when you receive a cookie, or to refuse to accept cookies.
+You can also update your cookie preferences on our website by clicking here [insert hyperlink].
 You should understand that some features of the website may not function properly if you don’t accept cookies.

 We do use flash cookies on our website.
 Flash cookies are small pieces of information stored and accessed by Adobe Flash.
 If you want to disable these flash cookies, you’ll need to open up the Adobe Settings Manager, accessible either by right-clicking flash content and clicking “Global Settings,” or by navigating directly to your storage settings through the Flash Website.
 There you can clear some or all of your flash cookies manually through the Website Storage panel, or even turn off Flash Storage completely.
 However, please remember this could prevent some parts of our website from working properly.